 This course considers further ethical and legal aspects of the counseling field as well as standards for professional conduct.
-Course content will additionally focus on records management, professional organizations, inter-professional cooperation in the counseling field, licensure processes, current LPC board functioning and rules, and other state laws that regulate the counseling field.
-This course is taught as a capstone course and, as such, should be taken in the studentâ les final year of study.
-(Prerequisite: MFPSY5543)
+The course will additionally focus on records management, professional organizations, inter-professional cooperation in the counseling field, licensure processes, current LPC board functioning and rules, and other state laws that regulate the counseling field.
+This course is taught as a capstone course and, as such, should be taken in the student's final year of study.
+(Prerequisite: MFPSY5543) Credits: 3.00